• Skip to primary navigation

 How do you make a papaya cake

-First, add all your dry cake ingredients to a large bowl (flour, sugar, desiccated coconut, baking powder and salt).
+First, add all your dry cake ingredients to a large bowl (flour, sugar, fine coconut, baking powder and salt).
 Whisk the ingredients until combined so there are no large lumps.

 Blend the papaya with the liquid ingredients (oil, milk and vinegar) until there are no big chunks.
 Then add the papaya mixture to your dry ingredients.
 Mix until combined!